AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ~~One of the worst annoyances until now is that server, at the very moment of socket connection, does not provide any useful information about the stratum flavour implemented.
 This means the client has to start a conversation by iteratively trying to connect via different protocol flavours.
 This proposal amends the situation making mandatory for the server to advertise itself to the client.
 When a new client connects to the server, the server **MUST** send a `mining.hello` notification :~~

-It's been noted that charging the server of the duty to advertise itself as first message of the conversation could potentially be harmful in respect of traffic amplification attacks using spoofed IP addresses or in traditional DDos attacks where an attacker need to spend very little resources to force the server to send a large packet back.
+It has been noted that giving the server the duty to advertise itself as the first message of the conversation could potentially be harmful in respect of traffic amplification attacks using spoofed IP addresses or in traditional DDoS attacks where an attacker needs to spend very little resources to force the server to send a large packet back.
-For this reason the duty of first advertisement is kept on client which will issue a `mining.hello` request like this:
+For this reason the duty of the first advertisement is kept on client which will issue a `mining.hello` request like this:

 ```json
 {